-Sports evolve, but technology evolves faster.
-From Sweat Coins to NASA gel the 2017/18 season is set to be more high tech than ever… and yet, the fashion has come full circle.
+Sports evolve, but technology evolves even faster.
+From Sweat Coins to NASA gel, the 2017/18 season is set to be more high tech than ever… and yet, the fashion has come full circle.

-Oh how far we’ve come from a couple of planks of wood and some hiking boots – nowadays there’s self-heating gloves and airbags for your back!
+Oh, how far we’ve come with skiing on a couple of planks of wood with leather boots – nowadays there’s self-heating gloves and airbags to protect your back!

 Here we’ve selected our “great eight” new technologies for skiing and snowboarding this winter 2017/18.

 A picture says a thousand words and GoPro says the Fusion “marks the beginning of a new creative era”.
 The Fusion camera will double the price of a regular GoPro and ship in November, arriving just in time for Christmas.
 With dual lenses on either side of the device you can film in 360 degrees but, instead of just shooting and posting in 360, “OverCapture” allows users to reimagine all that visual information in a more traditional flat video.

 Last season all the cool kids had their own drone… This season, all the smart kids will have an AER: a plastic GoPro holder with aerodynamic foam fins.
 By popping your go-pro into an oversized “Nerf” you can have a lot of fun capturing video and photo images.
 Designed to be thrown and fetched by hand, the AER was launched on Kickstarter as a low-cost alternative to camera drones.
 If everything goes to plan they will start shipping in December.

 Having your mobile phone battery die in a non-emergency situation can mean the difference between an awesome selfie and nothing to show off on Instagram.
 But having your phone battery die following an off-piste injury can mean the difference between life and death.